soubhiksanyal/RingNet/README.md

 More details on our NoW benchmark dataset, 3D face reconstruction challenge can be found in our [project page](https://ringnet.is.tue.mpg.de).
 A pdf preprint is also available on the [project page](https://ringnet.is.tue.mpg.de).

+* Update: NoW Dataset is divided into Test set and Validation Set. **Ground Truth scans** are available for the Validation Set.
+Please Check our [project page](https://ringnet.is.tue.mpg.de) for more details.

 ## Installation